dogweather/forkful/content/en/java/html-and-the-web/parsing-html.md

 weight: 43
 ---

-## What & Why?

-Parsing HTML means digging through the markup to extract data like text, links, or other elements.
-We do it to interact with or scrape web content, automate browsing tasks, or test web apps.

 ## How to:
 Let's use Jsoup, a handy library for working with real-world HTML.
 First, add the dependency:

 ```xml